For this article we are going to start with some of the basics:

 If you are taking thyroid medication and you find that your resting heart rate is in the 100s or 110s then that may be a sign you are taking too much thyroid hormone.

 #10.
-Your Menstrual Cycle
+Regulates The Menstrual Cycle

 Lastly, your thyroid also helps to regulate the menstrual cycle in women.

-The menstrual cycle is something that is highly regulated by many hormones including: FSH, LH, estradiol and progesterone.
+The menstrual cycle is something that is highly regulated by many hormones including: FSH, LH, estradiol, and progesterone.

 Thyroid hormone, as you already know, can influence both progesterone and estradiol which may alter the frequency and quality of your menstrual cycle.

-Women with low thyroid function may present with anovulatory cycles (leading to infertility), delayed or prolonged menstrual cycles or changes to their flow.
+Women with low thyroid function may present with anovulatory cycles (leading to infertility), delayed or prolonged menstrual cycles, or changes to their flow.

 An increase in thyroid hormone often leads to rapid but very short menstrual cycles usually less than 20 days apart.